Ixcatl/fables_novasophonia/docs/core/items.rst

       - 250☼
       - Incredibly rare, immaculate when polished and hard to tarnish, platinum is usually only found in the paws of very wealthy traders or nobles.
       - base metal, precious metal
+    * - Titanite
+      - 100☼
+      - A unique metallic alloy none can reproduce, titanite is considered a lucrative upgrade to steel, improving upon it in almost every way.
+The knowledge of forging this metal died with the ancients.
+      - exotic metal
+    * - Mythril
+      - 200☼
+      - Found only in pockets buried beneath Arcadia.
+A silvery-blue liquid in its native state, mythril congeals into a metallic form in response to powerful magic or enchantments.
+The resulting metal is notoriously durable and light to the touch.
+      - exotic metal
+    * - Adamantine
+      - 300☼
+      - A gleaming blue fibrous ore found in the depths of the twin Hells.
+Sharp, strong and notably lightweight, storied adamantine is often sought after by naïve planewalkers, oblivious to its native peril.
+      - exotic metal
+    * - Starmetal
+      - 400☼
+      - Fragments of iridescent ore believed to have fallen from the Space-'twixt-the-Sun.
+Tempered through unknowable cosmological means, starmetal can bolster equipment with untold strength.
+Little more is known about it due to its scarcity.
+      - exotic metal

 Commodities
 ----------
 Items which are frequently used for trade.
-All commodities can stack up to a specified limit in the space of one Light item, and cannot mix.
+All commodities can stack up to a specified limit in the space of one Light item, and unlike bits they cannot mix.

 .. list-table::
     :widths: 12 5 5 50 12